files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 Auto select primary button in empty recycle bin dialog by @mafra99 in #8442 Fix SearchBox height by @cinqmilleans in #8452 Improves MultiPanes by @cinqmilleans in #8321
-Properly dispose event in FolderSizeProvider by @yaichenbaum in #8454 Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Removed unused resources by @yaichenbaum in #8456 Toolbar buttons in recycle bin by @puppetsw in #8545 Select next item after deletion and reduce code complexity by @jiejasonliu in #8503 Removed behavior of auto resizing columns by @yaichenbaum in #8589
-chore: Remove, ungroup various enums by @lukeblevins in #8580 Fixed the close pane icon by @bebeyaco in #8513
+Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Removed unused resources by @yaichenbaum in #8456 Toolbar buttons in recycle bin by @puppetsw in #8545 Select next item after deletion and reduce code complexity by @jiejasonliu in #8503 Removed behavior of auto resizing columns by @yaichenbaum in #8589 Fixed the close pane icon by @bebeyaco in #8513
-Fix FilesystemTasks error code by @cinqmilleans in #8604 Bump Microsoft.Data.Sqlite.Core from 6.0.2 to 6.0.3 by @dependabot in #8608 Added a debounce for image rotation command. by @devovercome in #8682 Show more file types in "New" context menu by @manfromarce in #8598 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Copy launcher to output directory by @gave92 in #8717 Fixed release pipeline by @yaichenbaum in #8718
+Added a debounce for image rotation command. by @devovercome in #8682 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Copy launcher to output directory by @gave92 in #8717 Fixed release pipeline by @yaichenbaum in #8718
-Notify when pinned items config changes by @jiejasonliu in #8712 Implemented connected tab styles by @yaichenbaum in #8740 Compact spacing for the details layout by @yaichenbaum in #8751 Increased padding on Pathbar by @puppetsw in #8758 Added chevron to pathbar to match design spec by @yaichenbaum in #8764 Fix MainPage adaptive triggers by @gave92 in #8778
+Notify when pinned items config changes by @jiejasonliu in #8712 Fix MainPage adaptive triggers by @gave92 in #8778
-Fix crash when "show folder sizes" is enabled by @gave92 in #8716 Fix default & build in case of usernames with spaces by @gave92 in #8779 Fix new/rename dialog processing stale text by @jiejasonliu in #8783 Auto select first item in user list for permissions by @yaichenbaum in #8794 Add support for creating google docs files from the "new" menu by @gave92 in #8784 Reset dual pane layout when double clicking the grid splitter by @puppetsw in #8801 Fix box drive by @gave92 in #8808
+Fix crash when "show folder sizes" is enabled by @gave92 in #8716 Fix default & build in case of usernames with spaces by @gave92 in #8779 Fix new/rename dialog processing stale text by @jiejasonliu in #8783 Auto select first item in user list for permissions by @yaichenbaum in #8794 Fix box drive by @gave92 in #8808
 Fix crash when using "apply to all" menu item in conflicts dialog by @gave92 in #8836 Fixed an issue where the properties window used the wrong theme by @CarJem in #8837